MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 :::image type="content" source="../../assets/images/adaptive-cards/ac-dependent-dropdown-india.jpg" alt-text="Screenshot shows a dependent dropdown with India and its states.":::

-This kind of dropdowns is called a dependent dropdown.
+This kind of dropdown is called a dependent dropdown.
 Dependent dropdowns are dropdown lists where the values in one dropdown list depend on the selection made in another dropdown list.
 These types of dropdown lists are useful in filtering out options based on a previous choice.

 ### Implement dependent dropdowns